benrowe/laravel-config/README.md

 A Laravel __runtime__ configuration handler that supports hierarchical configuration, however when stored, the data is flattened to basic key/value pairs (this allows for more possible storage options)

+## Currently in beta

+- There's still few remaining bugs.
+A proper release should be available in the next few days

 ```php
 <?php